shy555tuna/discord_ai_bot/README.md

-# Updated Guide to Setting Up a Discord AI Bot on Windows and Linux
+# Guide to Setting Up a Discord AI Bot on Windows and Linux

 This guide walks you through setting up a Discord bot that uses Google's Gemini AI to chat.
 It works on both Windows and Linux systems.